uber-go/goleak/README.md

 ```

 Instead of checking for leaks at the end of every test, `goleak` can also be run
-at the end of every test package by creating a `TestMain` function in your package:
+at the end of every test package by creating a `TestMain` function for your

-**TODO** This is not yet supported:
+package:

 ```go
 func TestMain(m *testing.M) {
 	goleak.VerifyTestMain(m)
 }
 ```

-## Development Status: Alpha

-goleak is still in development, and APIs are still in flux.

 [doc-img]: https://godoc.org/go.uber.org/goleak?status.svg